 Your individual financial and personal situation will determine the most suitable insolvency solution.

 Alternatives to a Bankruptcy

-- Informal arrangement with creditors
+- Firstly, an informal arrangement with creditors.

 Annulment of a Bankruptcy